Talmud Torah: Russia

-United States
+United States and Canada

-In America the Machzikei Talmud Torah in New York City, an Ashkenazi Talmud Torah, was organized in 1883 by Israel (Isidor) Rosenthal.
-It maintained schools on its own premises at 225-227 East Broadway.
+In the United States, the Machzikei Talmud Torah in New York City, an Ashkenazic Talmud Torah, was organized in 1883 by Israel (Isidor) Rosenthal.
+It maintained schools on its own premises at 225–227 East Broadway.
 It instructed over 1,100 boys at a yearly expense of about $12,000.
 On January 22, 1905, the society opened a branch at 67 East 7th street, to which Jacob H. Schiff donated $25,000.
 The society was managed by a board of directors and a committee of education.
-The studies comprised elementary Hebrew, the reading of the prayers, the translation of the Pentateuch into Yiddish and English, and the principles of the Jewish faith and practise.
-The time of study occupied only two hours per day, after public-school hours, as all pupils attended the city schools for secular education.
-There were several other Talmud Torahs in New York; and similar institutions existed in all cities of the United States and Canada with a large Jewish population.
+The studies comprised elementary Hebrew, the reading of Jewish prayers, the translation of the Torah into Yiddish and English, and the principles of Jewish faith and practices.

 Girls in the United States at this time were often educated at public schools together with boys, and they received their Jewish education through programs at synagogues and Sunday schools, because Jewish day schools were less common.
-As a result, the "New World" Talmud Torah of the first half of the 20th century was co-ed.
+As a result, the "New World" Talmud Torah of the first half of the 20th century was provided in a co-educational environment.
+The time of study occupied only two hours per day, after public-school hours, as all pupils attended the city schools for secular education.
+There were several other Talmud Torahs in New York City, and similar institutions existed in other major cities of the United States and Canada with a large Jewish population.